abubakarbutt1503/movie-search-app/README.md

 1. Type a movie title in the search bar
 2. Results will appear automatically as you type
 3. If you clear the search bar, random popular movies will be displayed
+4. Click on any movie card to view detailed information
+5. Click the heart icon on a movie card or in the movie details to add/remove it from favorites
+6. Click the "Show Favorites" button to view your favorite movies
+7. Your favorites are stored locally and will persist even if you close the browser

 ## Technologies Used

 - React.js with JSX
 - CSS Grid and Flexbox for layout
+- Local Storage for saving favorites
 - OMDB API for movie data

 ## Project Structure